 Microvascular ischemic disease describes conditions that affect the small blood vessels in the brain.
 These conditions include stroke, cerebral hemorrhage, and dementia.

-Age and high blood pressure are among the main risk factors for microvascular ischemic disease.
+Age, high blood pressure, and diabetes are among the primary risk factors for microvascular ischemic brain disease.

-Doctors use the term microvascular ischemic disease to refer to changes that occur in the walls of the blood vessels of the brain.
+Doctors use the term microvascular ischemic disease to refer to changes that occur in the walls of the small blood vessels of an organ.

 Conditions that affect these blood vessels can damage white matter in the brain.
 White matter contains nerve fibers that send signals between different parts of the brain.